foreverfl/docker-translated/docs/get-started/introduction/build-and-push-first-image.md

 ---
 title: Build and push your first image
+keywords:
+  - concepts
+  - container
-keywords: concepts, container, docker desktop
+  - docker desktop
 description: This concept page will teach you how to build and push your first image
 summary: |
   Learn how to build your first Docker image, a key step in containerizing your